bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 **Bastien Teinturier:** 00:23:02

-Either the mobile user just syncs a local neighborhood, for example, every node that is two hubs away from them, if they're only connected to one LSP, they cannot just sync it from that LSP if they don't trust that LSP because the LSP will just filter out everything else.
+Either the mobile user just syncs a local neighborhood, for example, every node that is two hops away from them, if they're only connected to one LSP, they cannot just sync it from that LSP if they don't trust that LSP because the LSP will just filter out everything else.
 But if they are connecting to a few LSPs, they could just sync their local neighborhood and make sure that they make payment bounce between LSPs because in your blinded path, you can force the payment to bounce from one LSP to the other if you're using PTLCs from a list of LSPs.
 Or you can just even assume that without even knowledge of a graph, you can assume that some big nodes have good connectivity and benefit from their user base.
 If I'm a Phoenix user, but I make all my payments go through the Breeze node, people will potentially assume that I'm a Breeze user, while I'm not.
 Maybe they will assume I'm a Phoenix user that is doing that trick, but maybe Breeze is doing the same thing with other nodes.